MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 2. Select the toggle for the specific e-Signature provider to disable it.
 Should a Teams admin disable a provider, other users will not see the provider when creating an approval or view any e-Signature requests made with that provider.

-E-signature Approvals created from the Approvals App are stored in the selected provider’s cloud.
-To export any data regarding eSign you will need to go to the providers site in order to do this.
-Please refer to their documentation about export and retention of these agreements.
+e-Signature Approvals created from the Approvals app are stored in the selected provider’s cloud.
+To export any e-Signature data you will need to go to the provider's site in order to do so.
+Please refer to their documentation about the export and retention of these agreements.